Quasi-steady evaporation of deformable liquid fuel droplets: Introduction

 \section{Introduction}

-This work is inspired by the combustion in gas turbines.
-The liquid fuel jet is injected into a hot and compressed incoming air inside the combustion chamber, the jet breaks up into smaller fragments.
-The regimes of fragmentation and breakup are categorized as primary jet atomization, secondary atomization, and finally the dilute sprays regime \cite{turns2000}.
-The droplet size in the spray regime varies from a few micro meter to hundreds of micro meter \cite{sirignano_1999}.
-Although the larger droplets are fewer in count, their volume fraction contributes majority to the spray volume \cite{book_lefebvre}.
+This work is inspired by spray combustion in gas turbines.
+The liquid fuel jet is injected into the hot compressed air in the combustion chamber where the jet breaks up into smaller fragments.
+The droplet size in the spray varies from a few microns to hundreds of microns \cite{sirignano_1999,book_ballal}.
+Within the spray, the overall evaporation behavior of the large droplets is different from the small droplets.
+For example, experimental studies such as \cite{VERWEY2017288} showed that the evaporation of small droplets or the droplets of a size approaching the Kolmogorov length scale stay unaffected by the presence of turbulence in a zero mean velocity flow.
+However, the evaporation of the large droplets is enhanced by the turbulent environment even in zero mean velocity.
+Moreover, in real sprays, although the larger droplets are fewer in the count, their volume fraction contributes to the majority of the spray volume.
 This is because the volume of a droplet is proportional to the cube of its diameter.
-Moreover, the mean atomization diameter of droplets may reach in the range of $100\mu m$ to $1000 \mu m$ to \cite{book_ballal}.
-The evaporation of small droplets of size less than $<100 \ \mu m$ or approaching to Kolmogorov length scale stay unaffected by the presence of turbulence in a zero mean velocity flow.
-However, larger droplets ($d_0>100 \mu m $) evaporate faster in a turbulent environment with even in the zero mean flow velocity.
-This was demonstrated in an experimental study by Verwey and Birouk \cite{VERWEY2017288}.
-Therefore, overall combustion efficiency is limited by the evaporation and burning rate of these sprays.
+Therefore, the droplet size plays an important role in the atomization process and further in combustion \cite{book_lefebvre}.
+With an emphasis on large droplets, this work focuses on analyzing the effect of droplet shapes on their evaporation.

-Due to the presence of turbulent and convective flow conditions inside combustion chamber (\cite{CHO200914} \cite{Rauch2012}), an imbalance of inertial and surface tension exist and hence droplets can deform from spherical shape to non-spherical shape.
+Due to the presence of turbulent and convective flow conditions inside combustion chamber \cite{CHO200914, Rauch2012}, an imbalance of inertial and surface tension exists.
+Hence, droplets can deform from a spherical shape to a non-spherical shape \cite{Mashayek2001}.
 This deformation can be characterized by a non-dimensional number called ``Weber number" \cite{loth2006} defined as,

-Here, $\rho_G$ is gas density, $U_{in}$ is gas velocity, $d_0$ is initial diameter of the droplet and $\sigma$ is surface tension inside the liquid droplet.